DeeKayMA/reddit_micro/README.md

 yarn install

 ### 3️⃣ Start the Development Server
-npm start  # React
+npm start

-## 📌 Usage
-Explain how users can interact with the app.
-Include screenshots or GIFs if possible.
-- Search for Reddit posts
-- Filter Subreddit
-- See live Reddit posts
+# or
+yarn start

+Visit http://localhost:3000 in your browser.

 ## 🔑 Environment Variables
 Create a `.env.local` file and add: